sonatsuer/sonatsuer.github.io/markdown/posts/note-on-lenses.md

 In this post I will derive a different and a little bit more geometric characterization of lenses.
 But before that we need two preliminary notions.

-The first if the notion of a fiber of a function.
+The first is the notion of a fiber of a function.
 Given a function $\pi\colon S\to A$ and an element
 $a\in A$, we define the fiber of $\pi$ above $a$ to be
 $$